2023 Best Urban Studies Schools in Pennsylvania

 Top Pennsylvania Schools in Urban Studies

-Our 2023 rankings named University of Pennsylvania the best school in Pennsylvania for urban studies students.
+Our analysis found University of Pennsylvania to be the best school for urban studies students who want to pursue a degree in Pennsylvania.
 Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a fairly large student population.

-The excellent programs at Carnegie Mellon University helped the school earn the #2 place on this year’s ranking of the best urban studies schools in Pennsylvania.
-Carnegie Mellon is a large private not-for-profit school located in the city of Pittsburgh.
+You’ll join some of the best and brightest minds around you if you attend Carnegie Mellon University.
+The school came in at #2 on this year’s Best Urban Studies Schools in Pennsylvania list.
+Carnegie Mellon is a fairly large private not-for-profit school located in the city of Pittsburgh.

 Read full report on Urban Studies at Carnegie Mellon University